mateuszzelazny/coffe-shop/README.md

-# coffe shop
+# coffee shop
- The site of simple coffe shop.
+ The site of simple coffee shop.